 Frequently Asked Questions

-First cooking show on American TV, Peabody Award, 3 Emmys, Legion of Honor, Presidential Medal of Freedom, and author of 17+ cookbooks.
+First cooking show on American public television (The French Chef, 1963), Peabody Award, three Emmy Awards, French Legion of Honor, Presidential Medal of Freedom, and author of 18 cookbooks including Mastering the Art of French Cooking.

 – Claire